 Shimano is the component world’s heavyweight champ, dominating sales and winning many riders' hearts and minds.
 Major competitors like SRAM and Campagnolo hold their own and have loyal fans, but If you’re looking for a new or used road bike, chances are good that it'll be a Shimano-equipped bike.

-Let's start with Shimano’s component hierarchy, in order from entry-level to top-of-the-line:
+Let's start with Shimano’s component hierarchy, in order from basic to top-of-the-line:

 Many beginner- and budget-focused bikes are equipped with Claris, Sora, or Tiagra groups.
 These entry-level groups will satisfy the needs of most recreational and casual cyclists.
 But for anyone interested in performance, or a more refined road bike, the groups in the upper half of Shimano's catalog — 105, Ultegra, and Dura-Ace — are where you should look.

 How do you know which Shimano group is right for you?
 The top three groups are very similar and offer many of the same features.
 This article will consider the differences in price, weight, and performance to help you decide what you should choose for your next bike.